Hi and welcome to my no-holds-barred YTA Method review.

 Is The YTA Method a scam or a legit make money online course worth buying?

-This system came out in April 2020 and last night I watched one of my favourite YouTubers, Coffeezilla interview YTA Method creator Caleb Maddix.
-It got pretty heated!
+Last night I watched Coffeezilla (one of my favourite YouTubers) debate YTA Method creator Caleb Maddix – it got pretty heated!

 If you haven't seen it yet, here it is:

 So I figured this would be a good time to do a bit of digging of my own and publish a proper review.